Acne and Breastfeeding

 Are you struggling with acne while breastfeeding?
 There are natural products you can use, to take care of acne during breastfeeding!

-first few months after childbirth.
-This can include pimples on the face
+first few months after childbirth; this can include pimples on the face

-Acne after childbirth, can take from a few weeks to a few months to
+Acne after childbirth can take from a few weeks to a few months to

 Acne and Breastfeeding

 What Causes Acne in Mom during Breastfeeding?

-during breastfeeding, but it is mostly due to hormones that are returning back to normal after birth.
-Most Moms have acne post pregnancy, whether they are breastfeeding or not.
+during breastfeeding, but it is mostly due to hormones that are returning to normal after giving birth.
+Most Moms have acne post-pregnancy, whether

 Dehydration: Many Moms forget that they need to stay extra hydrated

 Acne and Breastfeeding